RipDevil/admin-FUQs/README.md

-# admin-FUQs
+# Admin FUQs

-Admin panel for managing FUQs
+This project is an admin panel for FUQs ecosystem.
+> Be kind, steam here

+## Stack
+- TypeScript
+- svelte